TylerDodds/WireframeRendering/README.md

 * A Renderer Feature designed for use with the Universal Render Pipeline (URP) Renderer.
+* Additional information on mesh import.
+Choices include the following:
   * Generated wireframe uv values that distinguish which edges should have wireframes drawn, done on model import.
+  * Additional generated mesh with line topology for use with a geometry shader.

 ## Installation instructions